 While this request sounds like a joke at first the two will realize they have something in common, although they have no memories of that.

-A girls-with-guns anime with slow pacing and apparently no bloodshed, that we still recommend to you if you are interested in the genre.
+This is a girls-with-guns anime with slow pacing and apparently no bloodshed, that we still recommend to you if you are interested in the genre and some cool action.

 4. Le Chevalier D’Eon